Skip to main content

 DormantMissed 3 consecutive check-ins (floor: 30s).
 May recover — network hiccup, target sleeping

-DeadMissed 10 consecutive check-ins (floor: 90s).
-Likely gone
+DeadMissed 10 consecutive check-ins (floor: 90s), or TCP session disconnected

 KilledOperator sent a kill task and it was acknowledged

-Dormant does not mean dead.
+Dormant does not mean dead (for beacon agents).
 Laptops sleep, VPNs drop, and hosts reboot.
 Wait for the agent to recover before assuming it is gone.

 Building Agents